 Nikon D810 Review

-The Nikon D800 is undoubtedly a professional digital camera.
-Its sensor can shoot continuously at 4 FPS and capture 1080p HD video.
-The durable body of the D800 features an extra large 100% coverage viewfinder and weather-seals against dust and moisture.
+The Nikon D810 is undoubtedly a professional digital camera.
+Its sensor can shoot continuously at 5 FPS and capture 1080p HD video.
+The durable body of this DSLR features an extra large 100% coverage viewfinder and weather-seals against dust and moisture.

 This high-end digital camera is designed for efficiency with dual control-dials and over twenty direct controls.
 It also emphasizes video with a sophisticated full-time autofocus system, external stereo sound input and video manual-controls.